data-catering/data-caterer-docs/docs/setup/guide/data-source/metadata/great-expectations.md

 ---
-title: "Using Great Expectations for Test Data Management"
+title: "Using Great Expectations with Data Caterer"
 description: "Example of using Great Expectations for data generation and testing in Data Caterer."
 image: "https://data.catering/diagrams/logo/data_catering_logo.svg"
 ---